U.S. state: Legislative

 The primary responsibilities of state legislatures are to enact state laws and appropriate money for the administration of public policy.
-In all states, if the governor vetoes a bill (or a portion of one), it can still become law if the legislature overrides the veto (repasses the bill), which in most states requires a two-thirds vote in each chamber.
+In all states, if the governor vetoes a bill, or a portion of one, it can still become law if the legislature overrides the veto (repasses the bill), which in most states requires a two-thirds vote in each chamber.

 In 49 of the 50 states the legislature consists of two chambers: a lower house (variously called the House of Representatives, State Assembly, General Assembly or House of Delegates) and a smaller upper house, in all states called the Senate.
-The exception is the unicameral Nebraska Legislature, which has only a single chamber.
-Most states have a part-time legislature (traditionally called a citizen legislature).
-Ten state legislatures are considered full-time; these bodies are more similar to the U.S. Congress than are the others.
+The exception is the unicameral Nebraska Legislature, meaning it has only a single chamber.
+Most states have a part-time legislature, traditionally called a citizen legislature.
+Ten state legislatures are considered full-time.
+These bodies are more similar to the U.S. Congress than are the others.

 Members of each state's legislature are chosen by direct election.
 In Baker v.
 Carr (1962) and Reynolds v.
 Sims (1964), the U.S. Supreme Court held that all states are required to elect their legislatures in such a way as to afford each citizen the same degree of representation (the one person, one vote standard).
 In practice, most states elect legislators from single-member districts, each of which has approximately the same population.
 Some states, such as Maryland and Vermont, divide the state into single- and multi-member districts.
 In this case, multi-member districts must have proportionately larger populations, e.g., a district electing two representatives must have approximately twice the population of a district electing just one.
 The voting systems used across the nation are: first-past-the-post in single-member districts, and multiple non-transferable vote in multi-member districts.

-In 2013, there were a total of 7,383 legislators in the 50 state legislative bodies.
+In 2013, there were 7,383 legislators in the 50 state legislative bodies.
 They earned from $0 annually (New Mexico) to $90,526 (California).
 There were various per diem and mileage compensation.